-Italy cancels Venice carnival to prevent spread of Covid-19
+Italy cancels Venice Carnival to prevent the spread of Covid-19.

 24/02/2020

-Italian authorities have announced the cancellation of events during the Venice Carnival (Carnevale di Venezia) to prevent the spread of Covid-19, as the number of infections in the country has soared to 157 and become the country with the highest number of infections outside Asia.
+Italian authorities have announced the cancellation of events within the Venice Carnival (Carnevale di Venezia) to prevent the spread of Covid-19, as the number of infections in the country has surged to 157, making it the highest-case-outside Asian country.

-In an effort to control the increase in Covid-19 infections in Italy, on Sunday, February 23, the government of this country increased many measures such as disinfecting buses, trains and other public transport - including boats in Venice, banning large gatherings in public places, including events within the framework of the festival in the city of Venice, located in the center of the epidemic - Veneto.
+In an effort to control the surge in Covid-19 cases in Italy, on Sunday, February 23, authorities intensified measures such as disinfecting buses, trains, and other public transport – including boats in Venice – and banning large gatherings in public places, including festival events in Venice, the epicenter of the outbreak in Veneto.

-Carnevale di Venezia is one of the most famous festivals in the world, held annually in the city of Venice, attracting about 3 million participants.
-The special feature of this festival is the beautiful masks and unique costumes of the parades and participants.
-According to the Governor of the Veneto region, Luca Zaia, "The decree comes into force immediately and will be implemented at midnight tonight."
+Carnevale di Venezia is one of the world's most famous festivals, held annually in Venice, attracting around 3 million participants.
+The festival's highlight is the beautiful masks and unique costumes worn by the parade participants and the performers.
+According to the Governor of Veneto, Luca Zaia, "The decree takes effect immediately and will be implemented at midnight tonight."

 Trang thông tin du lịch và phong cách sống Travellive+